Zygmunt Bauman: Career

+According to the Polish Institute of National Remembrance, from 1945 to 1953 Bauman was a political officer in the Internal Security Corps (KBW), a military intelligence unit formed to combat the Ukrainian Insurgent Army and the remnants of the Polish Home Army; however, the nature and extent of his involvement remain unknown, as well as the exact circumstances under which it was terminated.
 In an interview with The Guardian, Bauman confirmed he had been a committed Communist during and after World War II and had never made a secret of it.
 He admitted that joining the military intelligence service at age 19 was a mistake although he had a "dull" desk job and did not remember informing on anyone.

 While serving in the Internal Security Corps, Bauman first studied sociology at the Warsaw Academy of Political and Social Science.
 In 1953, Bauman, already in the rank of major, was suddenly dishonourably discharged, after his father had approached the Israeli embassy in Warsaw with a view to emigrating to Israel.
 As Bauman did not share his father's Zionist tendencies and was indeed strongly anti-Zionist, his dismissal caused a severe, though temporary estrangement from his father.
 During the period of unemployment that followed, he completed his M.A. and in 1954 became a lecturer at the University of Warsaw, where he remained until 1968.
 He prepared his PhD dissertation on the political doctrine of the Labour Party under the supervision of Julian Hochfeld, and defended it at the University of Warsaw in 1956.

 While at the London School of Economics, where his supervisor was Robert McKenzie, he prepared a comprehensive study on the British socialist movement, his first major book.
 Published originally in Polish in 1959, a revised edition appeared in English in 1972.
 Bauman went on to publish other books, including Socjologia na co dzień ("Everyday Sociology", 1964), which reached a large popular audience in Poland and later formed the foundation for the English-language text-book Thinking Sociologically (1990).
-Initially, Bauman remained close to orthodox Marxist doctrine, but, influenced by Georg Simmel and Antonio Gramsci, he became increasingly critical of Poland's Communist government.
-Owing to this he was never awarded a professorship even after he completed his habilitation.
-But after his former teacher, Julian Hochfeld, was made vice-director of UNESCO's Department for Social Sciences in Paris in 1962, Bauman did in fact inherit Hochfeld's chair.
+Initially, Bauman remained close to orthodox Marxist doctrine; influenced by Georg Simmel and Antonio Gramsci, he became increasingly critical of Poland's Communist government.
+Owing to this, he was never awarded a professorship even after he completed his habilitation.
+After his former teacher, Julian Hochfeld, was made vice-director of UNESCO's Department for Social Sciences in Paris in 1962, Bauman inherited Hochfeld's chair.